 UVF complies with the Drug Free Schools and Communities act.
 The use, abuse, or unauthorized use of all controlled substances, illegal or prohibited drugs and non-medical narcotics or hallucinogenic drugs, and the possession of drug paraphernalia is prohibited.
-Students, who possess, distribute, purchase, illegally manufacture, and/or use narcotics (including medical marijuana, the misuse, abuse, or unauthorized use of prescription drugs or other non-controlled substances, Salvia, any form of hallucinogens, etc.) or other intoxicants, or who otherwise violate this policy are subject to disciplinary action.
-Federal laws prohibit marijuana use, possession, and/or cultivation at educational institutions.
-The use, possession, or cultivation of marijuana for any purposes, including medical, is therefore not allowed.
-The normal minimum sanction for a first offense violation of this policy is dismissal from the University.
+Students who possess, distribute, purchase, illegally manufacture, and/or use narcotics (including medical marijuana, the misuse, abuse, or unauthorized use of prescription drugs or other non-controlled substances, Salvia, any form of hallucinogens, etc.) or other intoxicants, or who otherwise violate this policy are subject to disciplinary action.
+Federal laws prohibit marijuana use, possession, and /or cultivation at educational institutions.
+There is no exception (THC) in any of its forms or their derivatives; therefore, the use, possession, or cultivation of marijuana for any purposes, including medical, is not allowed.
+A first offense violation of this policy includes a range of responses up to dismissal from the University.
 The University will cooperate with law enforcement agencies in responding to illegal drug possession.